Bartholomew County searching for new veteran services officer

 Mckown said estimates put the veteran population in Bartholomew County at close to 7,000 people.

-Fox59 attempted to reach out to Crawford, based off of most recent contact records, but could not reach the former officer.
+FOX59 attempted to reach out to Crawford, based off of most recent contact records, but could not reach the former officer.